-1.8 This report can be viewed alongside the proposed submission Local Plan: Strategy consultation document.
-This document, alongside the Local Plan: Strategy are available for comment for a period of 6 weeks between 30th July 2012 and 10th September 2012.

-Comments can be made on either document via our website www.lichfielddc.gov.uk/localplan, by email, or in writing.
-A standard representation form is available that relates to issues of soundness and legal compliance.
+- 1.43 A Sustainability Appraisal was published alongside the Local Plan: Strategy (Proposed Submission) in July 2012.
+Both were available to allow for representation to be made for a period of 6 weeks between 30th July 2012 and 10th September 2012.
+This updated Sustainability Appraisal follows the submission of representations made during the publication period, some of which updated information previously submitted with regard to proposed alternative options, others introduced completely new options for development within the District, and others challenged the legal compliance of the Sustainability Appraisal. - 1.44 The Sustainability Appraisal: Proposed Submission Local Plan Strategy (Updated) is available for comment until 17th January 2013.
+Comments can be made on either document via our website www.lichfielddc.gov.uk/localplan, by email (developmentplans@lichfielddc.gov.uk), or in writing (Development Plans Team, Lichfield District Council, Frog Lane, Lichfield, Staffs WS13 6YZ).
+Comments received will be submitted to the Planning Inspectorate.
+Please note that this will be in addition to the representations received to the Local Plan: Strategy (Proposed Submission) and the Sustainability Appraisal: Proposed Submission Local Plan Strategy, for Examination in Public.
 Documents are available to view during this period in all our deposit locations or via the website.
 Documents in different format are available on request from 01543 308192.
-Please contact a member of the Development Plans Team if you require any assistance in terms of the process or in making representation.
+Please contact a member of the Development Plans Team if you require any assistance in terms of the process or in making comments.